Achraf Dari: Brest

 On 30 July 2022, Dari signed for Ligue 1 club Brest on a four-year contract.
 The transfer fee paid to Wydad AC was reported to be in the region of €2.7 million.
 On 7 August 2022, Dari made his debut against RC Lens.
 On 21 August, Dari scored his first professional goal for the club in a 3–1 victory against Angers SCO.

+On 1 February 2024, Dari joined Charleroi in Belgium on loan.

+Al Ahly

+On 28 August 2024, Dari joined Egyptian Premier League club Al Ahly.

 International career

-Dari made his debut for the Morocco A' national football team in a 1–0 win over Saudi Arabia at the 2021 FIFA Arab Cup.
-On 12 June 2022, Vahid Halilhodžić summoned Dari to the Moroccan national football team.
+Dari made his debut for the Morocco A' national team in a 1–0 win over Saudi Arabia at the 2021 FIFA Arab Cup.
+On 12 June 2022, Vahid Halilhodžić summoned Dari to the Morocco senior football team.
 He made his debut in a 2–0 victory against Liberia in the 2023 Africa Cup of Nations qualification that took place in the Stade Mohammed V.

-In September 2022, Dari was called up to join the Morocco national team to take part in Friendlies matches against Chile and Paraguay.
+In September 2022, Dari was called up to join the Morocco national team to take part in friendly matches against Chile and Paraguay.

 On 10 November 2022, he was named in Morocco's 23-man squad for the 2022 FIFA World Cup in Qatar.
 On 17 December, he scored his first international goal in the World Cup third-place playoff against Croatia, which ended in a 2–1 defeat.